 - Discuss with the applicant that childcare providers can be selected during the interview.
-The worker must update the start date for Plan of Care when entering provider on a later date. - Inform the applicant that the case cannot be activated without selecting a provider.
+If child care provider is not chosen by the time the application is disposed, the case will remain in approved status. - If provider selected after certification end date, the worker must update the start date for Plan of Care when entering provider on a later date. - If the certification period ends prior to the provider being selected, the case will need to be rekeyed. - Inform the applicant that the case cannot be activated without selecting a provider.
 In multi-child households, there must be at least one Plan of Care with a selected provider for the case to activate. - Workers should discuss the parental fee that is based on the family's gross monthly countable income, if there are multiple children in need of care the fee is assessed to the child receiving the greatest number of hours of care.
 In most instances, this is usually the youngest child receiving care.